 First, let’s create a simple YAML script named “script1.yml” execution: - concurrency: 20 hold-for: 1m ramp-up: 10s scenario: Thread Group scenarios: Thread Group: requests: - label: HTTP Request BlazeDemo method: GET url: http://www.blazedemo.com/ As you can see, Taurus script files are human-readable.
 In the provided example we simulate simple get requests to blazedemo.com from 20 different users for 1 minute.
 Ramp-up means the onboarding time for all users, and the hold-for parameter means that the target load is held for 1 minute.
-Taurus uses JMeter as a default test executor, but you can choose different executors: Selenium, Gatling, Locust, etc. To run that script using Taurus execute the following command: bzt script1.yml During test execution, you can see console real-time dashboard with lots of useful metrics: If there are any errors, we can see them in the right upper corner.
-In the middle of dashboard we can see such test parameters as latency, the requests’ response codes, errors, etc., which are necessary to know during and after the test run.
-Pretty simple, isn’t it?
-Now, what about Bamboo - Bamboo should be installed on your computer and available on a URL (http://localhost:8085/ in our case).
+Taurus uses JMeter as a default test executor, but you can choose different executors: Selenium, Gatling, Locust, etc. To run that script using Taurus, execute the following command: bzt script1.yml During test execution, watch the real-time dashboard in the console for lots of useful metrics: If there are any errors, we see them in the right upper corner.
+In the middle of the dashboard, we see such test parameters as latency, the requests’ response codes, errors, etc., which are necessary to know during and after the test run.
+Next, install Bamboo on your computer and make it available on a URL, such as http://localhost:8085/ in our case.
 If you open Bamboo for the first time, you will see the Start window.
-If you’re running Bamboo for the first time, click “Create your first build plan” button.
-Otherwise, click on the Bamboo main menu panel “Create -> Create a new plan” to create a new test plan and follow steps below: Here we should specify our project parameters.
+If you’re running Bamboo for the first time, click the “Create your first build plan” button.
+Otherwise, click on the Bamboo main menu panel “Create -> Create a new plan” to create a new test plan and follow the steps below: Here, specify your project parameters.

 On this page: